sokolovv-39/react-cool-scroll/README.md

 `<div>` with `scroll` class is scroll element itself. `<div>` with `wrapper` class is a scroll wrapper, **the element within which the scroll moves**, and you can freely adjust it.

 You can add all styles as you want to this objects.
-In future, it is planned to replace the internal `<div>` with `children`, so that you can pass any layout or even images that will act as a scroll.

 **Default styles**